NYC Pop-Up Shop Directory

 DTC kids brand, Rockets of Awesome, is opening a pop-up just in time for back to school season.
 In addition to selling the brand's clothing and accessories, the store will have activities and events for both parents and kids such as mini-manicures, a braid bar and sneaker personalization for kids and meditation and networking for parents.
 The pop-up is right nearby kids retailer CAMP so take the kids for a day of shopping and fun without ever having to leave the city.

-We couldn’t help but fall in love with Bloomingdale’s latest pop-up: “Style Safari”.
+We couldn’t help but fall in love with Bloomingdale’s carousel's most recent iteration: “Style Safari”.
 Inspired by the Lion King, the Bloomingdale’s team, with guest curator Florence Kasumba, creatively transformed their ground floor pop-up space into a kingdom of African inspired merchandise across women’s, home, men’s and kids.
-Our favorites: the AAKS handbags, sustainably sourced and designed by women in Ghana, the Simba crossbody bag for kids and if you are low on leopard print, this is the best edit in town.
+Some of our favorites included the AAKS handbags, sustainably sourced and designed by women in Ghana, the Simba crossbody bag for kids.

-Check it out.
 Bloomingdale’s rotates its pop-up space, dubbed the Carousel at Bloomingdale’s, every two months.
-The Style Safari is open until September 2nd.
+The Style Safari closed September 2nd.
+We can't wait to see what theme is next!

 PS @Bloomingdales we also love that you are launching rental in September.
 An idea for a future carousel, “The library”.
 Make it a hub for testing in store rental drop off.
 With cozy chairs and coffee table books, we will gladly come in, try on and check out.
 We promise to keep our voices down.